 The Coronavirus Preparedness and Response Supplemental Appropriations Act of 2020 was signed into law to help fund research and vaccine development.
 This $8.3 billion aid package provided emergency funding for federal agencies to respond to the coronavirus outbreak, including for COVID-19 testing, and provided loans and loan subsidies to small businesses.

 The bill also included a waiver removing restrictions on Medicare providers to allow them to offer telehealth services to Medicare beneficiaries regardless of whether they are in a rural community or not.
 The provision allows beneficiaries who are covered by Medicare to receive telehealth services from home, reducing the potential risk of COVID-19 exposure associated with visits to medical facilities.

 Focus: COVID-19 Testing Access, Emergency Sick and Family Leave, Unemployment Insurance, and Nutrition Assistance

 Funding: $104 Billion, according to Joint Committee on Taxation estimates

 The Families First Coronavirus Response Act was signed into law to provide rapid assistance on many fronts including:

 Free COVID-19 Testing

-The bill allows for free COVID-19 testing, including emergency room visits and doctor’s fees, for all patients, regardless of insurance type or status.
-Contact your health care insurer directly with any questions regarding this provision.
-The bill also provides $1 billion to the National Disaster Medical System to reimburse providers for the costs of COVID-19 testing for uninsured individuals.
+The bill allowed for free COVID-19 testing, including emergency room visits and doctor’s fees, for all patients, regardless of insurance type or status.
+The bill also provided $1 billion to the National Disaster Medical System to reimburse providers for the costs of COVID-19 testing for uninsured individuals.